Azure/ResourceModules/docs/wiki/GettingStarted.md

 Depending on how you want to use this repositories content you may go down different paths to get started.

 ## **How-to**: Use it as a basis to set up your own inner-source project

+The repository is set up in a way that you can essentially create your own private 1:1 copy and would be able to re-use the same concepts and functionality in your own environment like GitHub.
+This set up is a 2-step process.
+First, you have to either 'Form' the repository to you own GitHub account, or move it to your desired location manually.
+And second you have to configure the environment, that is, you have to update all references to the original source respository to your own and also set up several secrets to point to the Azure environment of your choice.

 ### Fork the repository

-Alternativly, if you want to have a linked clone of the source repository in your own GitHub account, you can fork the repository instead.
+If you want to have a linked clone of the source repository in your own GitHub account, you can fork the repository instead.
 Still is also the preferred method to contribute back to this repository.

 To fork the repostory you can simply click on the `Fork` button on the top right of the repository website.
 You can then select the Account you want to fork the repository to and are good to go.